The Garden of Sinners: Anime films

 A TV series conversion of the seven films was broadcast From July to September 2013.
 This reconstructed the story in chronological order rather than the order of release and did not include Chapter 5, Paradox Spiral, and Chapter 6, Oblivion Recording.

 An eighth film, Future Gospel (空の境界 未来福音, Kara no Kyōkai: Mirai Fukuin), was released in September 2013 and had grossed US$1,710,413 by October 20.
 Aniplex of America has released Future Gospel (now subtitled -recalled out summer-) and Future Gospel – Extra Chorus on Blu-ray in late April 2015.
-Aniplex has also released the Japanese import of all 7 Kara no Kyoukai movie on Blu-ray in November 2015.
+Aniplex has also released the Japanese import of all seven films on Blu-ray in November 2015.

 Each of the theme songs to the film series are performed by Kalafina, a project formed by Yuki Kajiura.
 Outside of the ones for Future Gospel, they were found on their album Seventh Heaven.

 The Final Record chapter currently has no plans to be animated.